c-pilot875/Group3_FinalProject/README.md

 The dataset contains stats and information form the NFL Combine (2009 to 2019), inclduing the results from sports performance tests and draft outcomes.
 Source: [NFL Combine Draft 2009 - 2019](https://www.kaggle.com/datasets/redlineracer/nfl-combine-performance-data-2009-2019)

-## Data Exploration and Processing
-Description
-1. -
-2.
-3.
-4.
-[pic of final df]

-## Database
-Description
-1. -
-2.
-3.
-4.
-[pic of database mock]

-## Analytic Dashboard
+## Analytic Dashboard Using Tablau Stories
-Using a data visualizatin tool such as Tablau Stories, Ddataframes will be collected from the exploritory development and implamneted into User Interactive charts within Stories.
-Custom images, cover pages, and colors will be chosen by the team.
+Using the data visualizatin tool Tablau Public Stories, the NFL Draft dataframes will be collected from the exploritory analysis and implamented into User Interactive charts within Stories.
+Dataframe images, cover pages containing the questions, and colors will be chosen by the team.
+Presentaiton flow is listed in order below:

+### Presentation Set Up:
+1. Cover Page
+2. Purpose of the project and Source
+3. Secondary Questions
+4. Tools for exploring the dataset [sample dataframes]
+5. Database build [ERD]
+6. Machine Learning Models
+7. Results [UI charts, Cluster, Machine Learning Accuracy]
+8. Summary [Conclusion, Team Credits]

+### Charts
-* What position type or player types is most represented at the NFL Combine?
-[Pie Chart visualization of DF]
+* What position type or player type is most represented at the NFL Combine?
+[Pie chart visualization of DF]
 * What are the average stats of offence vs defence?
 [Stacked bar chart of DF]
 * What relationships do the Clusters containe from the Machine Learning model?
-[Cluster or DF]
+[Cluster or DF] Tablau example

-Tablau example

 ![Screen Shot 2023-03-21 at 2 41 58 PM](https://user-images.githubusercontent.com/115188500/226714697-5e3f860c-03ff-442f-946b-77ef4e57bb98.png)